jw3/pigpio-vl53l1x/README.md

 ### driver

-The `example/driver` executable will perform a simple usage of the driver
+The `example/driver` executable will perform a simple usage of the sensor

-`sudo ./example/driver 20000 25 | grep range`
+`driver 20000 25`

 ### java bindings